Jimmy-Vu/checkers-pal/README.md

 * CSS3

 #### Features
-1. User can see the board and pieces
+- [x] 1.
+User can see the board and pieces
-2. User can choose a color to play as
+- [x] 2.
+User can choose a color to play as
-3. User can move the pieces to legal squares
+- [ ] 3.
+User can move the pieces to legal squares
-4. User can capture enemy pieces
+- [ ] 4.
+User can capture enemy pieces
-5. Users can upgrade their pieces to a king
+- [ ] 5.
+Users can upgrade their pieces to a king
-6. User can win the game
+- [ ] 6.
+User can win the game

 #### Stretch Features
 1. User can see the chat box